-Brands can make use of sales tools like partner management software to manage and track their cross-promotion partnerships, collaborations, and results.
+Brands can use sales tools like partner management software to manage and track their cross-promotion partnerships, collaborations, and results.

-And the right cross-promotion campaign can provide you with the competitive advantage you need in the hyper-competitive world we live in.
+And the right cross-promotion campaign can provide you with the competitive advantage you need in our hyper-competitive world.

 For instance, take a look at this picture: